 - EpiPen® for children over 20kg and adults

 - EpiPen Jnr® for children who weigh between 7.5kg and 20kg.

 Prevention of anaphylaxis

-The best way to avoid anaphylaxis is to follow your anaphylaxis management plan.
-Common suggestions include:
+The best way to avoid anaphylaxis is to:

-- Avoid triggers – the most important management strategy is to keep away from all known triggers.
+- avoid triggers – the most important management strategy is to avoid all known triggers (allergens)

-- Wear a medical alert bracelet – if you lose consciousness, your medical alert bracelet will advise ambulance officers or hospital staff of your condition.
+- Wear a medical identification bracelet – if you lose consciousness, your medical identification bracelet will advise ambulance officers or hospital staff of your condition.

 Suggestions for parents include:

-- Educate your child to the best of your ability, taking their age and level of understanding into account.
-If your child has food triggers, stress the importance of never sharing food with their friends.
+- Educate your child, taking their age and level of understanding into account.
+If your child has food allergy, stress the importance of only accepting food from trusted adults such as parents or caregivers, never sharing food and washing hands before and after eating.

 - Advise the childcare service, kindergarten, school and other carers of your child’s condition.

-- Give each organisation a current copy of your child’s anaphylaxis management plan and a recent photograph of your child.
+- Give the organisation a current copy of your child’s ASCIA Action Plan for Anaphylaxis, which includes a recent photograph of your child.

-- Make sure you provide each organisation with a current AAI.
+- Make sure you provide an in-date adrenaline autoinjector.

 Long-term outlook for anaphylaxis

 Most children grow out of allergies to milk, egg, wheat and soy.
 However, allergies to peanut, tree nuts, sesame, fish, shellfish and lupin are usually lifelong.